wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 ## Notes about clusters created prior to 8/15/2014

 An Azure PowerShell or HDInsight SDK error message, "Cluster <clustername> is not configured for HTTP services access" (or depending on the operation, other error messages such as: "Cannot connect to cluster") may be encountered due to a version difference between Azure PowerShell or the HDInsight SDK and a cluster.
 Clusters created on 8/15 or later have support for new provisioning capability into virtual networks.
-This capability isn’t correctly interpreted by older versions of the Azure PowerShell or the HDInsight SDK, which results in failures of job submission operations.
-If you use HDInsight SDK APIs or Azure PowerShell cmdlets (such as Use-AzureHDInsightCluster or Invoke-AzureHDInsightHiveJob) to submit jobs, those operations may fail with one of the error messages described.
+This capability isn't correctly interpreted by older versions of the Azure PowerShell or the HDInsight SDK, which results in failures of job submission operations.
+If you use HDInsight SDK APIs or Azure PowerShell cmdlets (such as Use-AzureRmHDInsightCluster or Invoke-AzureRmHDInsightHiveJob) to submit jobs, those operations may fail with one of the error messages described.

 These compatibility issues are resolved in the latest versions of the HDInsight SDK and Azure PowerShell.
 We recommend updating the HDInsight SDK to version 1.3.1.6 or later and Azure PowerShell Tools to version 0.8.8 or later.
 You can get access to the latest HDInsight SDK from [NuGet][nuget-link].
 You can access the Azure PowerShell Tools by using [Microsoft Web Platform Installer][webpi-link].